alecramsay/pg/docs/_pages/method.markdown

     which may lead to different ending equilibria.
-    So we started doing multiple runs (100), used those runs to find characteristic district centroids, and then did a final finish run using centroids as starting points.
+    So we started doing multiple runs (100), used those runs to find characteristic district centroids, and then did a final finish run using those centroids as starting points.
+-   At some point, we switched to simply choosing the best among competing minima.
 -   Not surprisingly in retrospect, the block granularity resulted in a huge number of split precincts &#8212; basically every precinct along every district boundary!
 -   Alec realized that he was forgetting a redistricting fundamental &#8212;